kedro-org/kedro-plugins/kedro-telemetry/README.md

 ## What happens when I withdraw consent?

-Data collection for telemetry is enabled by default.
 If consent was explicitly denied or withdrawn, the message below will be printed out on every Kedro CLI invocation.
 If you explicitly deny consent from the beginning, no data will be collected.
 If you withdraw consent later, the processing of data will be stopped from that moment on.

 ```
 Kedro-Telemetry is installed, but you have opted out of sharing usage analytics so none will be collected.
 ```

-## How is the data collected

-Kedro-Telemetry uses [`pluggy`](https://pypi.org/project/pluggy/) hooks and [`requests`](https://pypi.org/project/requests/) to send data to [Heap Analytics](https://heap.io/).
-Project maintainers have access to the data and can create dashboards that show adoption and feature usage.

 ## What licence do you use?